apple/foundationdb/design/recovery-internals.md

 Two situations may invalidate the calculated knownCommittedVersion:

-Situation 1: Too many tLogs in the previous generation permanently died, say due to hardware failure.
-The master can choose to force recovery, which can cause data loss.
-To avoid force recovery, database administrators can bring up those died tLogs, for example by copying their files onto new hardware.
+* Situation 1: Too many tLogs in the previous generation permanently died, say due to hardware failure.
+If force recovery is allowed by system administrator, the master can choose to force recovery, which can cause data loss; otherwise, to unblock the recovery, system administrator has to bring up those died tLogs, for example by copying their files onto new hardware.

-Situation 2: A tLog may die after it reports alive to the master in the RECRUITING phase.
-This may cause the knownCommittedVersion calculated by the master in this phase no longer valid in the next phases.
-When this happens, the master can detect it and will terminate the current recovery and start a new recovery.
+* Situation 2: A tLog may die after it reports alive to the master in the RECRUITING phase.
+This may cause the knownCommittedVersion calculated by the master in this phase to no longer be valid in the next phases.
+When this happens, the master will detect it, terminate the current recovery, and start a new recovery.

-Then, the master will reconstruct the transaction state store (txnStateStore) by peeking the txnStateTag in oldLogSystem.
+Once we have a knownCommittedVersion, the master will reconstruct the transaction state store (txnStateStore) by peeking the txnStateTag in oldLogSystem.
-Recall that the txnStateStore includes the transaction system’s configuration, such as the assignment of shards to SS and to tLogs and that the txnStateStore was durable on disk by the oldLogSystem.
+Recall that the txnStateStore includes the transaction system’s configuration, such as the assignment of shards to SS and to tLogs and that the txnStateStore was durable on disk in the oldLogSystem.
-Once we get the txnStateStore, we know the configuration of the txn system, such as the number of proxies.
+Once we get the txnStateStore, we know the configuration of the transaction system, such as the number of proxies.
 The master then can ask the CC to recruit roles for the new generation in the `recruitEverything()` function.
-Those recruited roles includes seed SS, proxies and tLogs.
+Those recruited roles includes proxies, tLogs and seed SSes, which are the storage servers created for an empty database in the first generation to host the first shard and serve as the starting point of the bootstrap process to recruit more SSes.
 Once all roles are recruited, the master starts a new epoch in `newEpoch()`.

-At this point, we have recovered the txnStateStore and recruited new proxies and tLogs and copied data from old tLogs to new tLogs.
+At this point, we have recovered the txnStateStore, recruited new proxies and tLogs, and copied data from old tLogs to new tLogs.
 We have a working transaction system in the new generation now.

-**Where can the recovery get stuck in this phase?**
+### Where can the recovery get stuck in this phase?

+Recovery can get stuck at the following two steps:

-**Reading the txnStateStore step**.
+**Reading the txnStateStore step.**
 Recovery typically won’t get stuck at reading the txnStateStore step because once the master can lock tLogs, it should always be able to read the txnStateStore for the tLogs.

-However, reading the txnStateStore can be slow because it needs to read from disk (through openDiskQueueAdapter() function) and the txnStateStore increases as the cluster size increases.
-Recovery can take a much longer time because of the slowness of reading the txnStateStore.
+However, reading the txnStateStore can be slow because it needs to read from disk (through openDiskQueueAdapter() function) and the txnStateStore size increases as the cluster size increases.
+Recovery can take a long time if reading the txnStateStore is slow.
 To achieve faster recovery, we have improved the speed of reading the txnStateStore in FDB 6.2 by parallelly reading the txnStateStore on multiple tLogs based on tags.

+**Recruiting roles step.**
-**Recruiting roles step**.
-There are cases the recovery can get stuck at recruiting enough roles for the txn system configuration.
-For example, a cluster with replica_factor equal to three may have only three tLog and one of them died during the recovery, the cluster will not succeed in recruiting 3 tLogs and will get stuck.
+There are cases where the recovery can get stuck at recruiting enough roles for the txn system configuration.
+For example, if a cluster with replica factor equal to three has only three tLogs and one of them dies during the recovery, the cluster will not succeed in recruiting 3 tLogs and the recovery will get stuck.
 Another example is when a new database is created and the cluster does not have a valid txnStateStore.
-To get out of the stuck situation, the master will use an emergency transaction to forcibly change the configuration such that the recruitment can succeed.
-This configuration change may temporarily violate the contract of the desired configuration but it is only temporary.
+To get out of this situation, the master will use an emergency transaction to forcibly change the configuration such that the recruitment can succeed.
+This configuration change may temporarily violate the contract of the desired configuration, but it is only temporary.

 We can use the trace event “MasterRecoveredConfig”, which dumps the information of the new transaction system’s configuration, to diagnose why the recovery is blocked in this phase.